Skip to content

 There is a spa, a fitness center and a swimming pool, which for the latter is very unusual for a hotel in the center of Vienna.

 And the breakfast?
-It is a buffet, but instead of you having to pick it up yourself, the buffet is of course brought to your table.
-That way you don’t have to walk back and forth.
-There’s one more thing: Breakfast is served until 2:00 PM.
+It is a buffet, but instead of you having to get up from your table, the buffet is brought to you.
+That way you don’t have to walk back and fort, which is rather tedious.
+There’s one more thing: Breakfast is served until 2:00 pm.

-If you want to travel to Vienna as a ‘group’, you can choose to fly with Austrian Airways with departure on Thursday, October 23 at 09.50 from Copenhagen Airport.
-For those who take that flight, there will be a bus waiting for you at Vienna Airport.
+If you want to travel to Vienna as a group, you can choose to fly with Austrian Airways with departure on Thursday, October 23rd at 09.50 from Copenhagen Airport.
+For those who choose that flight, there will be a bus waiting for you at Vienna Airport.
 The bus will take us on to the hotel.
 The bus ride is included in the price.

-If you choose another departure, it is still easy and cheap to reach our hotel by public transport from the airport.
-Google Maps will help you and if you need tips and advice, you are also welcome to contact us by email or phone 5273 6316.
+If you choose another departure, it is still easy and cheap to go to our hotel by public transport from the airport.
+Google Maps will help you and if you need tips and advice, you are always welcome to contact us by email or phone 5273 6316.
 If you want to extend your stay, you can read more:

-About half of our guests take advantage of the offer to extend their stay during our trips.
-Now that you’re in the city, why not take an extra day or two in addition to the program Parnassos has put together?
-The city is very tolerant of you going exploring for an extra day or two.
+As mentioned, about half of our guests take advantage of the offer to extend their stay during our trips.
+Since you already are in the city, why not add an extra day or two to the program Parnassos has put together?

 Vienna incinerator, designed by artist Friedensreich Hundertwasser.

-If you book extra days, it is tempting to visit either the Musikverein or, conversely, the Vienna State Opera in the evening, depending on what our joint Saturday evening offers.
+If you book extra days, it is tempting to visit the Musikverein in the evening.

-We will then see what Vienna has to offer for our extra evenings.
-And if there is nothing really to our taste, we can always have dinner together.
-Or you can choose to just enjoy the city alone.
+We will see what else Vienna has to offer for our extra evenings.
+And if there is nothing really to our taste, we can always enjoy a dinner together.
+Or you can choose to just have the city to yourself. .

 What exactly do you get for your 13,000 kr.?